 –

 Okay, do you see who the wife is really committed to?
 It is Christ.
 That she obeys the Word, even though her husband is not obeying.
-Peter declares that her commitment to being subject to her Christian husband, exemplifying a holy “conversation” (lifestyle), and “fear” (to be found right before God) is to exist regardless of the husband’s lack of commitment.
+Peter declares that her commitment to being subject to her Christian husband, exemplifying a holy “conversation” (lifestyle), and “fear” (to be found right before God) is to exist regardless of the husband’s lack of commitment (barring sexual fornication).
 She subjects herself to her husband, because she is commanded by God’s Word and is committed to obedience, as a member of the body of Christ.

 –